Frequently Asked Questions

 - If this option is enabled, the root password on Blackberry is checked with the other calculated variants.

 Yes.
-There is a report displaying the status of all protected user accounts.
+There is a Monitored Users report displaying the status of all protected user accounts.
 Compromised accounts are clearly indicated.
 If an account is not being monitored, the reason is shown.

-- Report views can be exported to a CSV file that can be used by automation scripts or opened in applications such as Excel.
+- Data from this report can be exported to a CSV file that can be used by automation scripts or opened in applications such as Excel.